Discovering Authenticity in the Guatemalan Highlands

 As the Founder and a host at Naturally Smart Travel, I believe my life experiences have prepared me for this moment: an opportunity to show a way that we, a collective of well-meaning humans, can intentionally raise up those around us; water the seeds and help them to grow with a clear plan.

-In this, my life now revolves around connection - connecting those working on similar initiatives to one another, connecting those who want to do good in the world (that’s you!) with an opportunity to do so without hassle, connecting solutions that suit the future to an audience in need of hope and curating engaging, immersive experiences.
+In this, my life now revolves around connection - connecting those working on similar initiatives to one another, connecting those who want to do good in the world (that’s you!) with an opportunity to do so without hassle, connecting solutions that suit the future to an audience in need of hope, and curating engaging, immersive experiences.
 Connecting the head, heart, and legacy of our guests through an unforgettable trip of a lifetime.

 San Juan Comalapa

-In 2019, I watched the first 11 graduates to earn a degree from Long Way Home, where I first landed in Guatemala, walk the stage.
+In 2019, I watched the first 11 graduates to earn a degree from Long Way Home, where I first landed in the Guatemalan Highlands, walk the stage.
 Their families watched with exceptional pride, as many of the students were the first to graduate in their family.
 Some had the promise of a scholarship or continued educations.
 All of them were celebrated by their community and cheered for every step of the way.

 It was a very full-circle moment.